-Lots of people have been finding my book review template article when they are actually searching on how to write a book review – or report – for kids.
-So this article is designed to answer those question, as well as linking to more resources.
+Lots of people have been finding my book review template article when they are actually searching on information for kids on how to write a book review – or report – for school.
+So this article is designed to answer those questions, as well as linking to more resources.

 Firstly a book review is not the same as a book report, although if you are in primary school, the two terms may be used to mean the same thing.
 So if you have to write one of these for school, make sure you know which it is.
 A book report is generally simpler than a review.
 See below for more on how to do a book report.